Parent-to-parent: Advice for Parents of Middle School Students

-I was hoping they get great teachers and the transition from elementary school to middle school would be smooth.
+I was hoping they would get great teachers and the transition from elementary school to middle school would be smooth.
 We all hope for that, right?
 I mean, what could go wrong in middle school?

 Well, for starters, your student gets:

 So, as a parents of middle school students, what do you do?
-Do you do nothing and consider this one of “life’s lessons” where your child has to learn to tough it out no matter what middle school scheduling throws at him?
+Do you do nothing and consider this one of “life’s lessons” where your child has to learn to tough it out?
+No matter what middle school scheduling throws at him?